-In addition to FeLV-specific testing, a cat suspected of having FeLV will likely undergo routine bloodwork and urinalysis to assess any other symptoms they are presenting.
+In addition to FeLV-specific testing, a cat suspected of having FeLV will likely undergo routine blood work and urinalysis to assess any symptoms they are presenting.

 Currently there is no cure for FeLV.
-Treatment is mainly supportive and often includes:
+Treatment is supportive and can include:

 The most effective way to prevent FeLV infection is to avoid contact between infected and non-infected cats.

 The FeLV vaccine is an important tool for preventing the disease.
 Vaccination is recommended for all kittens and cats who test negative, and boosters are advised for cats living at higher risk for acquiring the infection.

 Ensuring that a cat is not exposed to the virus is the only certain way of fully protecting the cat, as the current vaccine is not 100% effective.

 FeLV screening blood tests are recommended for all new cats or kittens upon introduction to a new household.
 Vaccination is recommended for most negative cats.